How did this SHIT language become the de facto standard for ML shit? Fuck ython, fuck pip, fuck conda and everything that comes with it.

 >2.3 Often wrong. e.g., websockets

-the fuck are you typing for? memory is being dynamically allocated by the python interpreter anyway, you do realize types were originally made to tell the compiler how much memory needed to be allocated right?
+the frick are you typing for? memory is being dynamically allocated by the python interpreter anyway, you do realize types were originally made to tell the compiler how much memory needed to be allocated right?

 more code to copy and paste from, not a problem